-The AIS Network Team wishes to pay tribute to founder Dan Lundahl, who passed away on February 7, 2022.
+The AIS Network Team wishes to tribute founder Dan Lundahl, who passed away on February 7, 2022.
 Deeply respected by those who knew him best, Dan has been described as the creative entrepreneur whose vision launched the company, the business leader whose dedication and high standards of service to customers made the company thrive, the friend who lived life to the fullest and never forgot a friendship, and the family man with a deep personal commitment to those he loved and his equally deep personal faith in God.

 Another long-term associate, Bill Peters, worked with AISN from January 2011 to March 2017.
 He described Dan as “. . .a true pioneer, and he created a whole market of managed services pre-cloud.”
-Noting that Dan was committed to providing the highest level of customer service, Bill explained, “Dan was a strategic thinker and that helped us make strategic decisions to attract key customers and build relationships.
+Noting that Dan was committed to providing the highest customer service, Bill explained, “Dan was a strategic thinker, and that helped us make strategic decisions to attract key customers and build relationships.
 He could understand what the customer was trying to achieve and think through what was necessary to accomplish that goal.”
 He added, “No one else was doing what he did.”
-Bill joined the AISN team during the transition period following Dan’s sale of the business to Jay Atkinson and Kurt Baumann (Jay and Laurie, Jay’s wife, continue to lead the business today).
+Bill joined the AISN team during the transition period following Dan’s business sale to Jay Atkinson and Kurt Baumann (Jay and Laurie, Jay’s wife, continue to lead the business today).
 However, even after Dan retired, he and Bill remained good friends, chatting often.

 “He was honorable.
 His word was his bond, and he was a good guy,” Jay said, adding that Dan made sure that the new owners were on a “glide path to success.”
 Dan remained with the company to ensure that “everything was settled, all the customers were happy and we were comfortable,” Kurt said.

-Kurt pointed out that it is quite different to work with an individual as opposed to a corporate-owned entity, explaining that AISN had been run as a sound business with solid financials – something that he and Jay deeply appreciated.
-Kurt added, “He was pretty instrumental in keeping the customers they still had.”
+Kurt pointed out that it is quite different to work with an individual as opposed to a corporate-owned entity, explaining that AISN had been run as a sound business with solid financials – something that he and Jay sincerely appreciated.
+Kurt added, “He was instrumental in keeping the customers they still had.”
 Two years after the sale, Jay and Kurt moved the company to Richmond, Virginia, after winning a contract with the Commonwealth of Virginia.
-In addition, they made the transition from web hosting to cyber security, which Jay said, “. . . is mission-critical for state websites.”
+In addition, they made the transition from web hosting to cyber security, which Jay said “. . . is mission-critical for state websites.”
 Fortunately, as a tribute to Dan’s legacy, several of Dan’s customers remained with the company.

 Inc. magazine today revealed that AIS Network is No. 3877 on its annual Inc. 5000 list, the most prestigious ranking of the nation’s fastest-growing private companies.
 AISN experienced a three-year revenue growth rate of 82 percent between 2017 and 2020.